Democracy Talks Reading Group

 Established in 2016 as the "Dark Money Book Club" to discuss Jane Mayer's book on "the hidden history of the billionaires behind the rise of the radical right," the club is now called "Democracy Talks" and has broadened its agenda to include political and cultural critiques of threats to US democracy from both the right and the left.
 Beyond reading (or viewing) books, articles, videos, and podcasts, members bring their own perspectives to discussions and strive to put ideas into action.
 The club owes its founding and continued success to the Saint Joan of Arc Catholic Church and Clean Elections Minnesota.
 Meetings generally take place on the third Wednesday of each month at the church.
 During the pandemic, however, meetings have been Zoomed.
 No dues; everyone with a stake in our democratic policies and principles is welcome.

-The group has agreed-upon guidelines to keep discussions productive, civil, focused on the reading but flexible enough to allow for personal contributions relevant to the topics.
+The group has agreed-upon guidelines to keep discussions productive, civil, focused on the reading but flexible enough to allow for personal contributions related to the topics.
 No dues required; everyone welcome.
-For more information contact Gil Gustafson.
+For more information and a Zoom link, contact Gil Gustafson.

 History professor Nancy MacLean's book, published in 2017, was a finalist for the National Book Award that year.
 It was also a finalist for the LA Times Book Award, winner of the 2017 Lannan Foundation Cultural Freedom Award, named the "Most Valuable Book" of 2017 by The Nation and chosen as a favorite Book of the Year by The Progressive.
 Despite the obvious progressive/leftist accolades, MacLean considers her topic as more fundamental to democracy (small "d") than an attack on a particular ideology "This is not about Ds and Rs," she explained in a talk on the topic.
 It is "not even about liberals and conservatives in the old way.
 This is something new and different...a messianic plan decades in the making to fundamentally change the relationship between the people and our government."
 This Koch-funded radical right movement, MacLean believes, essentially seeks to cancel the political and social advances of the 20th century.